materialsvirtuallab/nano266/labs/lab4/README.md

 Report all your binding energies in eV.
 Discuss the relative binding energies of H on the different sites, and whether the results are in line with your chemical intuition.
+Hint: Some H adsorption sites may be unstable.
+You need to check the final position of H atom in each case.
 Can you estimate the diffusion coefficient for H on the Al(111) surface?

 [latticeplane]: InsertLatticePlane.png "Lattice Plane Dialog Box in VESTA"
 [labeledsupercell]: LabeledAl.png "Labeled Al supercell"